 Sandy, owner of On Faith And Dreams, thinks that it’s better to try to take the high road.
 “I think you should rise above the negative attitude and sow some positive vibes in the relationship!
 How about some inspirational artwork to do that with?”

-However you decide to handle it, you’ll be able to find gifts to fit the situation on Etsy.
-You can also check the Directory of Artisan Shopping members to find additional gifts by going through the different categories here: Artisan Shopping Directory
+However you decide to handle it, you’ll be able to find gifts to fit the situation from one of our members.
+You can check the Directory of Artisan Shopping members to find additional gifts by going through the different categories here: Artisan Shopping Directory